SKYnSPACE/ABCofDroneKAIST/Session2/README.md

 &nbsp;&nbsp; **In this section, you can describe the kinematics of a quadcopter UAV by completing the following quizzes.**

 &nbsp;&nbsp; Quizzes are located in the class file [Drone.m](https://github.com/SKYnSPACE/ABCofDroneKAIST/tree/master/Session2/Hands-on/MATLAB/lib).

+&nbsp;&nbsp; After you solve the three quizzes, run the file [main.m](https://github.com/SKYnSPACE/ABCofDroneKAIST/tree/master/Session2/Hands-on/MATLAB) to monitor the motion of a drone.
+If you done it correctly, you will see the drone falling while rotating like a pinwheel.
+In the session 3, you will figure out how to design a proper controller that can maneuver a drone at the desired state.

 #### 3.1.
 Quiz 1
 - Complete the velocity part of the state-space equation.